Barber Schools & Colleges

 - Wigs and hairpieces

-It is important to note that barber-licensing requirements vary by state.
-It is recommended that you check with your state's licensing department before beginning your training.
-Typically, once you have completed a state-approved program, you can then apply for your state license.
-To give you a better idea of what to expect, check out the specific licensing requirements for barbers in California and Pennsylvania:
+It is important to note that barber licensing requirements vary by state, so check with your state's licensing department before beginning your training.
+Typically, once you have completed a state-approved program, like the ones typically offered at beauty and trade schools, you can apply for your state license.

 With the recent resurgence of the barbershop, there are a growing number of franchise opportunities available.
-Companies such as Tommy Gun's and V's Barbershop provide people like you with opportunities to open shops under established and successful brands.
+Companies such as SportClips, Roosters Men's Grooming Centers, and V's Barbershop provide people like you with opportunities to open shops under the security of established and successful brands.

-Locating a barbering school near you is as simple as entering your zip code into the search tool below.
+Locating a barber college near you is as simple as using our school finding tool below.
 You can quickly generate a list of schools that are offering programs in your area!